 - These projects are not only fun and fulfilling to do with loved ones, they may also be safer that way.
 Some window or door components are heavy.
 Ask for help when needed.

 - Because these projects may involve broken glass and heavy materials, it is not advisable for children to partake unless they are supervised by a parent or guardian.

 Now that we’ve covered these safety notes, let’s get to the cool DIY ideas!

-Give your preloved window frame a second shot at life by turning it into a charming chalkboard that can double as a creative decor and convenient communication board.
+Give your preloved old windows a second shot at life by turning them into a charming chalkboard that doubles as a creative communication board.

-- Spray the glass portion of the windows with a specialty chalkboard paint to make it a writable/erasable surface.
-Use between four to six coats of paint to mimic a real blackboard look.
+- Use between four to six coats of paint to mimic a real blackboard look.